Azure/iotedge-lorawan-starterkit/docs/adr/007_message_deduplication.md

   it's marked as a `NonDuplicate` as before.
 If it's a cache hit the message is marked as `DuplicateDueToResubmission` independently of which deduplication strategy is used.

-#### Further handling of messages based on their duplication status
+#### Further processing of messages based on their duplication status

 ##### Short version